 Training for 6-8 hours a day means that you need to fuel your body.
 Food is relatively inexpensive and absolutely delicious in Thailand.
 You can either eat at local eateries, pick up a pad thai on the street or stock up on fresh produce at the market.

 Having spent a few trips in Bangkok, I chose to train in South Thailand during this trip, simply for the luxury of beaches to swim at and jungle to explore.
-Both destinations offer a great and authentic experience for both training and fighting Muay Thai in Thailand, however the style and vibe differs slightly.
+Both destinations offer a great and authentic experience for both training and fighting Muay Thai in Thailand, however, the style and vibe differ slightly.

 Fighting Muay Thai in Thailand is a truly raw and authentic experience.
 Living with Thai Boxers and stepping in the ring in the birthplace of Muay Thai was a dream of mine since I first strapped on a pair of gloves.